 • Have Mercy, homeless services provider/interim housing facilities in Greenville – 616-225-8055.

-How to follow updates to MCC's response to COVID-19
+How to follow updates about MCC's response to COVID-19

 - Continue to check your MCC email for future updates.